rspamd/rspamd.com/doc/quickstart.md

 ## Alternative guides (3rd party)

-* [Own mail server based on Dovecot, Postfix, MySQL, Rspamd and Debian 9 Stretch](https://thomas-leister.de/en/mailserver-debian-stretch/){:target="&#95;blank"} - a good example of all-in-one tutorial about how to setup your own mail server
+* [Own mail server based on Dovecot, Postfix, MySQL, Rspamd and Debian 9 Stretch](https://thomas-leister.de/en/mailserver-debian-stretch/){:target="&#95;blank"} - a good example of all-in-one tutorial about how to setup your own mail server.
+Please bear in mind that the advice of adding `level = error` to /etc/rspamd/local.d/logging.inc is not correct.
+You should use the default `info` in the most of the cases or `silent` if you merely want important information to be logged.
-* [A guide to self-hosting your email on FreeBSD using Postfix, Dovecot, Rspamd, and LDAP.](https://www.c0ffee.net/blog/mail-server-guide){:target="&#95;blank"} - similar to the previous guide but uses a different technologies stack
+* [A guide to self-hosting your email on FreeBSD using Postfix, Dovecot, Rspamd, and LDAP.](https://www.c0ffee.net/blog/mail-server-guide){:target="&#95;blank"} - similar to the previous guide but uses a different technologies stack.
+Here, you should ignore an advice about `url_tag` module.
 * [An alternative introduction to rspamd configuration](https://www.0xf8.org/2018/05/an-alternative-introduction-to-rspamd-configuration-introduction/){:target="&#95;blank"}

 ## Preparation steps

 First of all, you need a working <abbr title="Mail Transfer Agent">MTA</abbr> that can send and receive email for your domain using <abbr title="Simple Mail Transfer Protocol">SMTP</abbr> protocol.
 In this guide, we describe the setup of the [Postfix MTA](http://www.postfix.org/){:target="&#95;blank"}.
 However, Rspamd can work with other MTA software - you can find details in the [integration document]({{ site.baseurl }}/doc/integration.html).
+Exim MTA has a very limited support of Rspamd so it is not recommended to run Exim in conjunction with Rspamd.

 You should also consider to setup your own [local  DNS resolver]({{ site.baseurl }}/doc/faq.html#resolver-setup).